hectorC/Android_spcmic_recorder/README.md

-**Note (written by a human):** Contains AI generated code and functionality description text (with a bit of AI hyperbole).
-This app is currently functional overall but it could still be unstable or buggy.
-Use at your own risk.
+**Note (written by a human):** Contains AI generated code and descriptions text.
+This app is currently overall functional but it could still be unstable or buggy.
+If you encounter any problems, please use the issues section to report them.

 # spcmic Recorder & Playback

-An Android app for capturing and reviewing the full 84-channel output of the spcmic array over USB-C. The project pairs a native USB audio engine with a Kotlin MVVM UI and Material Design 3 styling to support field recordings plus binaural playback.
+An Android app for capturing and reviewing the full 84-channel output of the spcmic array [https://spcmic.com/] over USB-C. The project pairs a native USB audio engine with a Kotlin MVVM UI and Material Design 3 styling to support field recordings plus binaural playback.

 ## Current Highlights

 - **84-channel USB-UAC2 capture** at 24-bit/48 kHz (higher rates when exposed by the hardware) with deterministic channel order and standard WAV metadata.
-- **Adaptive sample-rate negotiation** with a spinner that shows both the requested and negotiated rates after enumeration.
+- **Adaptive sample-rate negotiation** with information that shows both the requested and negotiated rates after enumeration (see settings panel).
 - **Monitoring mode** allowing USB streaming and level observation before committing to disk, with long-press exit for monitoring-only checks.
 - **Real-time level metering** tracking the loudest channel across all 84 inputs, with visual feedback across green/yellow/red zones and a latched clipping indicator that persists until manually cleared.
 - **Recording gain control** (0 to +48 dB) applied in the native capture pipeline before writing to disk, with clip detection for gain-induced overflows.
 - **Large-file support** by promoting recordings to RF64 once they exceed RIFF limits while keeping metadata aligned with the negotiated format.
+- **Destination directory selection** in the settings panel, to either internal storage or external USB storage (e.g., SSD with a USB-C hub so the spcmic can be simultaneously plugged)
-- **Native playback engine** with caching, transport controls, and a gain stage from 0 dB to +48 dB for the binaural preview path.
+- **Native playback engine** with pre-processing caching to binaural (realtime playback is not yet possible), transport controls, and a gain stage from 0 dB to +48 dB for the binaural preview path.
 - **Loop toggle** that restarts playback at EOF while keeping button state and engine behavior in sync.
-- **Export workflow** decoupled from playback: start an export from any recording, watch progress in the processing overlay, and leave playback ready the whole time.
+- **Export workflow** decoupled from playback: start an export from any recording, watch progress in the processing overlay.
-- **Dedicated exports directory** at `/storage/emulated/0/Documents/spcmicRecorder/Exports/`, keeping rendered mixes out of the source recording list.
+- **Dedicated exports directory** `Exports` created in the same directory as the recording target, keeping rendered mixes out of the source recording list.
 - **Per-take geolocation** with an opt-in toggle, status indicator, and single-shot fixes stored in a `spcmic_locations.gpx` sidecar (accuracy, altitude, and provider metadata included).
-- **Overflow menu cleanup** with a working delete action, confirmation dialog, and automatic UI refresh.

 ## Requirements

 ### Hardware
 - Android device running Android 10 (API 29) or newer with USB Host mode.
-- spcmic 84-channel USB audio array with a USB-C OTG/host cable.
+- spcmic 84-channel USB audio array.
 - High-speed storage (rule of thumb: ~1 GB/minute at 48 kHz, ~2 GB/minute at 96 kHz).
-- Optional: external power or cooling for extended sessions.

 ### Software
 - Android Studio Koala (2024.1.1) or newer with Android Gradle Plugin 8.6.1.
 - JDK 17 (bundled with recent Android Studio releases).
 - Gradle wrapper included in this repo (Gradle 8.8).

-## Build & Install
+## Install
+Pre-built apk files are available in the releases section (requires usual permissions in the device to allow for external apps to be installed)

+## Building from source

 Build debug version (with debug logging and symbols):
 ```powershell